Guarda Wallet aims to be the last cryptocurrency application you’ll ever need.

 Exchanging tokens or buying cryptocurrency through the wallet will incur a fee though.
 You can see the fees and spreads prior to buying or swapping cryptocurrency.

-Guarda Wallet is non-custodial and open source.
-This means you hold your own private keys, and don’t just need to take Guarda’s word for it.
-You can check out the Guarda Wallet code to be sure.
+Guarda Wallet is non-custodial and partly open source.
+This means you hold your own private keys, and can examine parts of the Guarda Wallet code to make sure everything is on the level.
+Guarda Wallet explains that it keeps some parts of its code secret, as it’s a proprietary business secret.

 If someone can access your device, and has your password, they can access Guarda Wallet.
 Similarly, someone may be able to remotely steal your funds if you’re using Guarda Wallet on an unsecure network or an infected computer.